-Today I’m delighted to welcome guest author, Jason Scott, founder of Pump Paddle Boards.
+Today I’m delighted to welcome guest author, Jason Scott.

 As a long time Freakonomics fan, I’d often heard the author and podcast host, Stephen Dubner, talk fondly about the vibe and people of a little mountain town in North Carolina where he completed his undergraduate studies.
 So when my girlfriend, who just happens to be an alumni of the same college, suggested we spend a weekend checking out the town and surrounding hiking trails, I was already primed to respond with a “heck yes”.

 The town is Boone and the university is Appalachian State.
 But you’d be forgiven for thinking they are one and the same.
 The sprawling university takes up a large part of downtown, and the economic success of the city is linked to the thriving university population.
 And then there is Football.
 The Mountaineers (or just ‘Neers), have an impressive reputation for punching above their weight.
 A chat with any of the locals will soon have you hearing about a stoic victory the ‘Neers (a 2nd Division team) handed to the much fancied Michigan (a 1st Division team) 9 years ago.

 Boone is situated an easy three hour drive from Raleigh, North Carolina.
 Upon entering the town, the first thing you notice is how neatly nestled within the surrounding mountains the town sits.
 This provides a feeling of closeness and community, but the mountain scenery and fresh air prevents the town from becoming dense.